 This is not a time to be passive.
 As soon as you can see that you’ve started to fall into a funk, talk with your spouse about it.
 Honestly share how you have both been impacted by that funk and how it has been impacting your marriage.
 This isn’t a time for blame, just recognizing that you’ve been missing one another and where.

 This might sound silly, but it’s so important.
 The act of a hug and the words “I love you” can help melt away any bitterness that may have started to burrow itself in.

 So, you had an off week (or a few).
 That’s okay.
 Every marriage will go through an off patch where it seems like you can’t get on the same page.
 Choose not to get bitter about it and give yourselves grace.
 Talk with one another, acknowledge the disconnect, and choose to put it in the past, giving yourselves a reset.

 In marriage, there will be times that we’ll misunderstand each other.
 The important thing is that we recognize these times and don’t become passive about them.
 It’s in these times that it is so important that we choose to be aware, take on a posture of humility, and fight for our marriage.

 Want more on how to stay out of a funk?
-If so, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+If so, join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 Have you and your spouse experienced a funk?
 How do you usually handle it?
 What changes could you make to handle it better?
 Leave us a comment below and let us know–we’d love to hear from you!